Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** Related to thinking, learning, and understanding.
 **Sentence:** Cognitive skills help children learn how to solve problems.
 **Conversation:**
-A – What helps children with learning?
+A – What helps children with learning
 B – Good cognitive development helps them understand better.

 ### Word: Compel